-Many researchers have addressed the lack of an integrated and comprehensive framework in the context of CKM (e.g. Bose and Sugumaran, 2003; Winer, 2001; Massey et al., 2001).
-For our purposes, we deployed a process framework which describes the business processes relevant to CRM and KM initiatives (see Figure 1).
-The framework is the result of ongoing research combining theoretical conceptualization efforts with practical application.
-The theoretical findings elaborate on eight years of case study and action research that have been introduced to the research community (for further discussion see Gebert et al., 2003; Geib, Reichold, Kolbe and Brenner, 2005; Bueren, Schierholz, Kolbe and Brenner, 2005; Geib, Kolbe and Brenner, 2004; Gebert, Geib, Kolbe and Riempp, 2002).
+Many researchers have addressed the lack of an integrated and comprehensive outline in the context of CKM (e.g., Winer, 2001; Massey et al., 2001).
+For our purposes, we deployed a process map which describes the business processes relevant to CRM and KM initiatives (see Figure 1).
+The map is the result of ongoing research combining theoretical conceptualisation efforts with practical application.
+The theoretical findings elaborate on eight years of case study and action research that have been introduced to the research community (for further discussion see Gebert et al., 2003; Bueren, Schierholz, Kolbe and Brenner, 2005; Geib, Kolbe and Brenner, 2004).
 Additionally, in collaboration with research partners, the research results have been discussed and validated in practice.